healdigital/agentmemory/README.md

 agentmemory is **already a running [iii](https://iii.dev) instance**.
 Functions, triggers, KV state, streams, OTEL traces — all of it is iii primitives.
 You didn't install Postgres, Redis, Express, pm2, or Prometheus, because iii replaces them.

-That means one more command extends agentmemory with an entire new capability — no rewrite, no glue, no new server.
+That means one more command extends agentmemory with an entire new capability.

 ### Extend agentmemory with one command